-(This article was also published at The Conversation.)
+(A version of this article was also published at The Conversation.)

 You wouldn’t think that academic computer science courses could be classified as an export of military technology.